 Use 'International Institute for Democracy and Electoral Assistance (International IDEA)' on first mention.
 'International IDEA' should then be used throughout the text, without brackets.
+Do not add this term to the abbreviations list.

-When referring to 'the United Nations', 'the United Kingdom' or 'the United States', spell out on first mention (without adding the acronym) and then only use the acronym ('UN', 'UK' or 'USA') on subsequent mentions.
+When referring to 'the European Union', 'the United Nations', 'the United Kingdom' or 'the United States', spell out on first mention (without adding the acronym) and then only use the acronym ('EU', 'UN', 'UK' or 'USA') on subsequent mentions.
 Do not add these terms to the abbreviations list.

-Provide a full, separate list of all other abbreviations used.
-A draft list of abbreviations should be provided by authors and double-checked by editors.
+Authors should include a draft list of all other abbreviations used at the beginning of the text.
+This list will be double-checked by editors.